adsarwate/adsarwate.github.io/_pages/about.md

 I am a an Associate Professor in the [Department of Electrical and Computer Engineering](https://www.ece.rutgers.edu/) at [Rutgers, The State University of New Jersey](https://www.rutgers.edu/).
 I also am a member of the graduate faculty in the [Department of Computer Science](https://www.cs.rutgers.edu/) and the [Department of Statistics](https://www.stat.rutgers.edu/).

-**This page is still (maybe permanently?) under construction while I migrate content over.
-It might take a while.
-Until then, see my [current homepage](https://www.ece.rutgers.edu/~asarwate/) hosted at Rutgers.**
+All updates will be posted here but I am still porting content from my [previous homepage](https://www.ece.rutgers.edu/~asarwate/) hosted at Rutgers.